yiuklh/jsproj3hy_aerisweather/README.md

 Pre-requisite: Learners should have an exisiting basics Leaflet.js webmap setup. < http://leafletjs.com/examples/quick-start.html >

-After my difficulties navigating available resources from documentations (some codes were even outdated and thus no longer work), which were expained in technical manners.
-I decided to compile a tutorial for the complete beginners that it explains in steps with links only to those info they needed to know.
+After my difficulties navigating available resources from documentations, which they were often explained in technical manners and can't comprehend as a beginner learner (some codes were even outdated and thus no longer work when attempted to tryout).
+I decided to compile a easier tutorial for the complete beginners that it explains in steps with links only to those info they needed to know or lookup.